Car accidents can change your life in a split second.

 What is even more unfortunate on top of all of that is that when you’re seeking compensation due to a not-at-fault injury, you will likely have to deal with an insurance company in some shape or form – and they deduct thousands from a total compensation.

-How does the process look like after a car accident?
+What does the process look like after a car accident?

 When you’re injured, an insurance policy almost always comes into play, especially in the context of an accident where someone else may be at fault, whether a slip and fall or a car accident.